-Why did someone who loved water and had always lived by a coast, decide to buy desert land?
-It would ultimately take two trips and I do not know that I ever got an answer but we did make some quirky, fascinating discoveries about the drier places in our country.
-It was also my first experience of the calm that an arid openness awoke in me.
+Why did someone who loved fishing and the water and had always lived by a coast, decide to buy desert land?
+It would ultimately take two trips to investigate.
+I still don’t know that I ever got the right answer but we did make some quirky, fascinating discoveries about the drier places in our country.
+And it was my first experience of the calm that an arid openness awoke in me.
 Maybe Dad and I shared that.

-Mustang is the slang term in the US Military for this progression.
+“Mustang” is the slang term in the US Military for this progression.
 These Marines are older and more experienced than the officers they share rank with.
-(US secretary of state James Mattis was a mustang).
-The nickname refers to the mustang horse, a feral animal that could be tamed and saddle broken but always has some wildness, making Mustangs smarter, more capable and equipped with better survival instincts than thoroughbreds.
+US Secretary of Defense James Mattis is a mustang.
+The nickname refers to the mustang horse, a feral animal that could be tamed and saddle broken but always has some wildness, making mustangs smarter, more capable and equipped with better survival instincts than thoroughbreds.

-In the Marine Corps, those survival instincts served him in two wars and multiple deployments, moving from the poverty of his Florida roots and to property ownership.
-Land was as much proof of his success as his captain’s bars.
+In the Marine Corps, those survival instincts served him in two wars and multiple deployments.
+Along the way he moved from the poverty of his Florida roots and to property ownership.
+Land was as much proof of his success as his major insigna.
 Thirty years later, my husband and I boarded a cheap Southwest Airlines flight to El Paso, reserved a Sebring convertible and planned a few days in New Mexico to scout his purchase.
 I am not sure Dad ever saw his New Mexican holdings.

 We landed in the early afternoon in El Paso and headed west on I-10.
 First stop was Mesilla in New Mexico, now a small town but 150 years ago , the major stop for travelers between San Antonio and San Diego.
 Lunch was at La Posta de Mesilla, of historical significance because it was once a bunkhouse and stable for travelers on the Butterfield stage line and still had much of the frontier feeling.
 Billy the Kid, Pat Garrett, Pancho Villa, and other Wild West legends all stopped here.